jupyterlab/extension-examples/README.md

 #### The template folder structure ####

-Writing a jupyterlab extension usually starts from a template.
-The basic configurable extension template can be obtained with the following command:
+Writing a jupyterlab extension usually starts from a configurable template.
+It can be downloded with the `cookiecutter` tool:

 ```bash
 cookiecutter https://github.com/jupyterlab/extension-cookiecutter-ts